drand/drand/README.md

 make demo
 ```

-The script spins up a few drand local processes, performe resharing and other
+The script spins up a few drand local processes, performs resharing and other
 operations and will continue to print out new randomness every Xs (currently
 6s).
 For more information, look at the demo [README](https://github.com/drand/drand/tree/master/demo).